Master List of Hampshire Grants

-Description: Supports students from all five Hampshire schools in their divisional work through grants that support independent academic projects, research, unpaid internships, and volunteer placements.
-Student work can take place at Hampshire, or at sites throughout the U.S. and abroad.
-CBD encourages students to look at their research and learning through the interdisciplinary lenses of culture, mind/brain, and human growth and development.
+Description: Supports students in their divisional work through grants that support independent academic projects, research, unpaid internships, and volunteer placements.
+Student work can take place at Hampshire or at sites throughout the U.S. and abroad.
+Student must must be conducting their research and learning through the interdisciplinary lenses of culture, mind/brain, and human growth and development.
 Support is provided for students working across multiple areas, including, but not limited to science, anthropology, visual art, dance, psychology, philosophy, education, and the humanities.
 CBD also provides up to $300 to students invited to present their CBD-funded work at professional conferences.
-For examples of funded projects and internships, see the CBD website.
-Applicants are also strongly encouraged to meet with CBD staff before applying to discuss their ideas.

 Eligibility: In good academic standing with a well-conceived placement/internship or research project.